 The most unsafe place in Qatar is on the roads, people (locals and expats alike) drive like maniacs.

-Working and doing business
+Working and doing business in Qatar

-Most people move to Qatar for work, which usually means a more senior position with better pay; this in itself is one of the perks of working in Qatar, and often these jobs come with a tax-free salary.
+Most people move to Qatar for work, which usually means a more senior position with better pay.
+This in itself is one of the perks of working in Qatar, and these jobs often come with a tax-free salary.

 Attitudes towards meetings and time keeping are slack, to say the least.
 Much patience is needed, particularly when you’ve become part of a workforce whose first language is not always English.

-Cost of living
+Cost of living in Qatar

-Con: High cost of living
+CON: The cost of living is high

-Education and schools
+Education and schools in Qatar

-There is a public school system in Qatar, but, with very few exceptions, this is only for locals and taught in Arabic.
+There is a public school system in Qatar but, with very few exceptions, this is only for locals and taught in Arabic.
 The majority of private international schools tend to follow either an American or British curriculum.